-Church policy and state labor laws require that employees who work 6 or more hours per day take a minimum 30-minute unpaid lunch period daily.
+Church policy and state labor laws require that employees who work 6 or more hours per day take a minimum 30-minute unpaid meal period daily.
 In addition to lunch, there is also a 15-minute paid rest break every four hours.

-Morning and afternoon breaks are "church time" and are subject to church policies and regulations.
-If an employee is required to remain on church premises during a lunch or dinner period, that time will be considered time paid as stated in the state labor laws.
+Rest breaks are "church time" and are subject to church policies and regulations.
+If an employee is required to remain on church premises during a meal period, that time will be considered time paid as stated in the state labor laws.

-There are designated employee lunch areas provided for the benefit of employees to take rest breaks and meal periods.
+There are designated employee areas provided for the benefit of employees to take rest breaks and meal periods.
 There are coffee machines and microwaves for use by employees.
-The lunch areas should be maintained in a clean and presentable manner by all employees using the lunch areas.
+The areas should be maintained in a clean and presentable manner by all employees using them.